Machu Picchu New Rules

 • Date of birth

-Due to the limited number of visitors, we recommend that our customers have their entrance tickets for Machu Picchu issued at least 40 days in advance.
+Due to the limited number of visitors, we recommend that our customers have their entrance tickets for Machu Picchu booked at least 40 days in advance.
 A reimbursement after issue is not possible.

 Children under 3 years of age do not have to pay admission.
 A reduced price applies to children/teenagers up to the age of 17.
 Students up to 25 years of age receive a discount on the presentation of a valid student ID from their university (an ISIC student ID is not sufficient).